Made in America (Jay-Z and Kanye West song): Reception

 Ocean's hook received the most praise of any aspect of the song, being described as the "emotional weight" of the track.

 "Made in America" received mostly positive reviews from most music critics.
 Pitchforks Tom Breihan commented that the track reminded him of "the inspirational ballads of late-period Michael Jackson", and said that while the song was "silly", it "succeeds on pure orchestral excess."
 Rolling Stone stated that "both rappers deliver sentimental verses, but Ocean carries most of the emotional weight here."
 Steve Jones of USA Today commented "on the equally potent Made in America, the two talk about their rises to fame, while acknowledging those who helped and inspired them."
 Sputnikmusic's Tyler Fisher noted that "Frank Ocean asks, "What's a god to a nonbeliever?" on "No Church in the Wild", but later invokes "sweet baby Jesus" on "Made in America", pandering to each track without a thought to the coherence of the album."

 Los Angeles Times writer Randall Roberts stated "the album's highlight, and an instant classic, is "Made in America," a solid, slow-paced Frank Ocean-teamed jam about the American dream that reveals the main difference between West and Jay Z: humility."
 Popdust writer Emily Exton that while "Frank Ocean's "Sweet Baby Jesus" might be stuck in your head for the rest of the day", the highlist is "Kanye who manages to both appreciatively give thanks to his rise to fame as well as generate more than one eye roll with his bravado."
 Rolling Stones Simon Vozick-Levinson mused "Frank Ocean's second appearance on the album is another keeper.
 Hip-hop heads will be singing his honey-voiced, religiously-themed hook all fall.
 Jay Z and Kanye keep the thoughtful mood going with verses that revisit their respective rises to fame."
 BBC Music's Marcus J. Moore perceived that "Made in America fails to resonate because of a contrived chorus that pays homage to West's Sweet Baby Jesus, among others."
 Andy Gill of The Independent found it to be a stand-out track, "featuring assured vocal refrains from Frank Ocean, while the two rappers muse over familiar themes of loyalty, sexuality and maternal solidarity."
 The track briefly charted on the South Korea Gaon International Chart for one week at number 178.

 Promotion

 The track was performed by West and Jay Z on their Watch the Throne Tour.
 Ocean performed his hook of the song at some of the performances during his 2011 concert series through the United States and Europe.
 The name was adopted for Jay Z's first annual Budweiser Made in America Festival at Fairmount Park in Philadelphia in September 2012.
-Jay Z will be the curator and the headliner for the festival.
+Jay Z served as the curator and the headliner for the festival.